Semi-global Kuranishi charts and the definition of contact homology: Contact homology

-According to \cite{BM}, an orientation $\mathfrak o(\F, u)$ can be chosen in a continuous and coherent way for all $(\F,u)$ in all the $\mathcal{B}_{\widetilde{\mathcal U}}$, where ``coherent" means: \begin{itemize} \item[(O1)] if we exchange the $i$th and $(i+1)$st negative punctures of $(\F,u)$, then the sign changes by $(-1)^{|\gamma_{-,i}|_0\cdot|\gamma_{-,i+1}|_0}$, where $u$ is asymptotic to $\gamma_{-,j}$ near the $j$th negative puncture $p_{-,j}$ (\cite[Theorem 2]{BM}); \item[(O2)] the gluing/pregluing and disjoint union maps preserve orientations up to a specific sign change which arises from reordering the punctures; in particular, if $(\mathcal{F}_2,u_2)$ above is glued/preglued to $(\mathcal{F}_1,u_1)$ below along the last puncture of $u_2$, and the negative ends of the (pre-)glued curve are ordered by using the ordering for $u_2$ first, followed by the ordering of $u_1$, then there is no sign correction (\cite[Corollary 10]{BM}); \item[(O3)] if $u$ is asymptotic to $\gamma$ near the puncture $p$ and $m(\gamma)>1$, then cyclically rotating the asymptotic marker at $p$ through an angle of ${2\pi\over m(\gamma)}$ preserves the orientation if and only if $\gamma$ is good (\cite[Theorem 3]{BM}); \item[(O4)] precomposing with an automorphism of the domain which preserves the punctures and asymptotic markers preserves the orientation (\cite[Proposition 11]{BM}). \end{itemize}
+\item if we exchange the $i$th and $(i+1)$st negative punctures of $(\F,u)$, then the sign changes by $(-1)^{|\gamma_{-,i}|_0\cdot|\gamma_{-,i+1}|_0}$, where $u$ is asymptotic to $\gamma_{-,j}$ near the $j$th negative puncture $p_{-,j}$ (\cite[Theorem 2]{BM}); \item the gluing/pregluing and disjoint union maps preserve orientations up to a specific sign change which arises from reordering the punctures; in particular, if $(\mathcal{F}_2,u_2)$ above is glued/preglued to $(\mathcal{F}_1,u_1)$ below along the last puncture of $u_2$, and the negative ends of the (pre-)glued curve are ordered by using the ordering for $u_2$ first, followed by the ordering of $u_1$, then there is no sign correction (\cite[Corollary 10]{BM}); \item if $u$ is asymptotic to $\gamma$ near the puncture $p$ and $m(\gamma)>1$, then cyclically rotating the asymptotic marker at $p$ through an angle of $\frac{2\pi}{m(\gamma)}$ preserves the orientation if and only if $\gamma$ is good (\cite[Theorem 3]{BM}); \item precomposing with an automorphism of the domain which preserves the punctures and asymptotic markers preserves the orientation (\cite[Proposition 11]{BM}). \end{enumerate}

-Note that the coherent orientation exists for {\em all maps $(\mathcal{F},u)$ in all $\mathcal{B}_{\widetilde{\mathcal{U}}}$} and results of \cite{BM}, namely Theorems 2 and 3 and Corollaries 10 and 11, while stated only for moduli spaces of $J$-holomorphic maps, easily generalize to the case of semi-global Kuranishi structures.
+\begin{rmk} A coherent orientation exists for {\em all maps $(\mathcal{F},u)$ in all the $\mathcal{B}_{\widetilde{\mathcal{U}}}$} and results of \cite{BM}, namely Theorems 2 and 3 and Corollaries 10 and 11, while stated only for moduli spaces of $J$-holomorphic maps, easily generalize to the case of semi-global Kuranishi structures. \end{rmk}